Sol Wurtzel House

 The Sol Wurtzel House at 10539 Bellagio Road is a house designed by Wallace Neff for the film producer Sol M. Wurtzel and his wife, Marian.
 It is situated on Bellagio Road, in Bel Air, Los Angeles.

 Neff received the commission in 1930 and the house was completed in 1932.
-It was set over a 1.5 acre site, and was 9,000 sq ft in size in 1991.
+It was set over a 1.5-acre site, and was 9,000 sq ft in size in 1991.
 The house is designed in a semicircle which fits the natural contour of the terrain.
 The house has two distinctive staircases which lead from the principal rooms of the house to a large terrace and tennis court.
-The main entrance to the house is framed by an elaborate a pair Corinthian columns two storeys in height topped with a broken pediment and urn.
+The main entrance to the house is framed by an elaborate pair of Corinthian columns two stories in height topped with a broken pediment and urn.

 Neff designed all rooms to "have at least two exposures opening onto wide loggias and terraces which overlook the gardens and on beyond to the sea" to enhance the views from the property.
-The house is 180 ft in length and situated on a 1.5 acre site that overlooks the Bel-Air Country Club.
+The house is 180 ft in length and situated on a 1.5-acre site that overlooks the Bel-Air Country Club.
 A large terrace and loggia with swimming pool was added by Neff to the west side of the house in 1939.
 A library and four bedrooms were situated on the second floor at the time of its construction, it had five bedrooms and seven bathrooms at the time of its 2019 sale with separate staff and guest rooms.
 The house was modelled by Neff on the Villa Giulia designed by Giacomo Barozzi da Vignola for Pope Julius III.
 Kevin Starr praises the "splendiferous theatricality" of the house in his 1991 book Material Dreams: Southern California Through the 1920s.

 Wurtzel's wife, Marian, decorated the house with reproduction antique furniture and English silver and crystal chandeliers sourced from Italy.